perun-network/perun-eth-mobile/README.md

 # Perun mobile bindings
 This project provides Android bindings for [go-perun](https://github.com/perun-network/go-perun) called *prnm*.
-Right now it only provides on two-party-payment channels.
+Right now it only provides two-party-payment channels.

 ## Security Disclaimer
 The authors take no responsibility for any loss of digital assets or other damage caused by the use of this software.